swiftlyfalling/SQLiteLib/README.md

 This is a UI issue in Xcode - the path is properly set in the project.pbxproj file to be "Relative to Build Products", and the build should succeed.

+##### There's no SQLiteLib-USER.xcconfig:

+SQLiteLib will automatically generate this from the base template `SQLiteLib-USER.xcconfig.example` on first build, or you may copy and rename it yourself.